-It’s a known fact of life: Girls (and sometimes guys) are always changing their hair.
-They grow it out for years, just to realize that they want short hair again.
+I mean, it’s a known fact of life… girls are constantly changing their hair.
+They grow it out for years, just to decide they want short hair.

-After a week of short hair, they realize that they miss their long hair and start the cycle all over again.
-Actually, in today’s world of the man bun, some of you guys may be trying to grow long hair faster too.
+But after a week of short hair, they realize that they miss their long hair, and the cycle starts all over again.

 *This post contains affiliate links meaning that if you make a purchase through the link, I earn a small commission at no additional cost to you.
 This helps me provide the best possible content on this site for free.
 Keep in mind that I only link to quality products that I use myself and feel would be beneficial for my readers.
 Please read my full affiliate disclosure for more information.